 Those types of performances have been too few and far between during a surprisingly horrendous season for San Francisco, one in which the club has had to deal with ace Madison Bumgarner’s three-month absence and last year’s 18-game winner Johnny Cueto struggling before going on the disabled list.

-“The Shark” and teammate Matt Moore are perfect examples of why the Giants probably should focus on improving defensively rather than revamping their pitching staff if they hope continue their trend of reaching the playoffs in every even numbered year this decade following what likely will end up as their worst campaign since losing 100 games in 1985.
+“The Shark” and teammate Matt Moore are perfect examples of why the Giants probably should focus on improving defensively rather than revamping their pitching staff if they hope to continue their trend of reaching the playoffs in every even-numbered year this decade following what likely will end up as their worst campaign since losing 100 games in 1985.